husarion/husarion_ugv_ros/husarion_ugv_lights/CONFIGURATION.md

 - `channel`: This specifies which LED panel the segment belongs to.
 It has to match one of the channels defined in the `panels` section.
 - `led_range`: This defines the range of LEDs within the panel that the segment covers.
 The range is specified as a start-end pair (e.g. 0-45).
 The range can be specified in reverse order (e.g. 45-0), which may be useful for wiring or orientation reasons.

+> [!IMPORTANT]
+> Each LED in a panel can only belong to one segment.
+If multiple segments are defined with overlapping `led_range` values on the same panel, only the first occurrence of each LED will be considered.

 ### Segments map

 The `segments_map` section allows creating named groups of segments on which animations can be displayed.
 Each entry under `segments_map` consists of a key representing the group name and a list of segments included in the group.
 Segment names have to match one of the segments defined in the `segments` section.
 By default, you can use provided mapping: